 1. Introduction

-OMED Health is committed to protecting the privacy and security of your personal information.
-We take care to protect the privacy of actual and prospective customers and patients, as well as all other users or parties that otherwise interact with us or visit our website.
+Everyone at OMED Health® is committed to protecting the privacy and security of your personal information.
+We take care to protect the privacy of actual and prospective customers and patients, as well as all other users or parties that interact with us, visit our website or whose data we collect indirectly (such as family members of patients for medical history purposes).

 We have therefore developed this privacy notice to inform you of the data we collect, what we do with your information, what we do to keep it secure as well as the rights and choices you have over your personal information.